Page Content

 Medical emergency response Longitudinal, 12 months

-Research and quality improvement Longitudinal, 12 months
+Medication use Evaluation and Quality Improvement Longitudinal, 12 months

-Professional development and management Longitudinal, 12 months
+Professional Development and Management Longitudinal, 12 months

-Teaching, learning, and precepting Longitudinal, 12 months
+Research Longitudinal, 12 months

 Staffing Longitudinal, 12 months